 Garnish with parsley before serving.

 Thank you for visiting my blog!
-I hope you enjoy the recipes.
+I hope you enjoyed this chicken marsala with prosciutto recipe.
 If you are not already a subscriber, enter your email address in the Subscribe block at the top right of this page, and you will get an email anytime I post a new recipe.